picakoch/webtile/README.md

 This project is a website canvas for artists.

+It is very much inspired by [Radiohead's public library](https://www.radiohead.com/library/)

 ## Backend: strapi

 It uses strapi as backend, defining specific collection types for